 Here, we cover many common questions about CDH that our patient families ask our CDH team.
 Our goal is to provide expecting parents with information that will help them make choices about their child’s care and choose a CDH treatment center that is right for them.

 Does it matter where a baby with CDH is born?

 Babies with CDH require immediate care after they’re born.
 It is important for a baby with CDH to be delivered where they have immediate access to an experienced team that includes neonatologists, pediatric surgeons, advanced practice neonatal surgical nurses, registered nurses, respiratory therapists, nutritionists, cardiologists and pulmonologists, among others.
 To minimize transport time to the NICU, babies with CDH should be delivered within the same hospital where the NICU is located.

 At Children’s Hospital of Philadelphia (CHOP), you will deliver your baby in the same hospital as where your baby will receive care, in our Garbose Family Special Delivery Unit (SDU).
 Our NICU is just a short distance away from the SDU.
 You will have 24-hour access to your baby.
-Parents are a vital part of the baby’s team and we encourage your presence as much as possible.
+Parents are a vital part of the baby’s team and we encourage your presence and interaction with your baby as much as possible.